Emergency assistance contact information whilst travelling abroad

 The University has an internal Travel Booking and Administration team to assist staff and students.
 Contact the team for help with a range of enquiries, from booking process support, identifying suitable travel options or finding quotes for group travel, to managing and escalating queries.
 Please continue to use the online tool for all bookings and amendments in the first instance and visit the University Travel Procurement page for up-to-date information.

 A Worldwide Business Travel insurance policy has been purchased by the University to provide automatic cover for any member of staff, postgraduate, undergraduate student or any person under a contract to the University, travelling outside the UK on behalf of the University and representing the University in the course of their business.
+Our travel insurance policy is renewed annually on the 29th September.
+If you are travelling from one policy period to another you don't need to do anything, your cover will automatically renew.
 Please note the policy only applies to international trips and not travel within the UK.
 It also does not provide cover for a spouse or children accompanying the insured person.

 Please read the Summary of Travel Insurance document prior to travel.
 It contains useful information about your travel insurance.
 If you're being asked to purchase additional insurance by your host institution or University, you may wish to send the summary cover document to your host institution to check if the additional insurance is needed or not.